Amputation Claims

 How Long Does An Amputation Claim Take?

-A straightforward amputation claim case, where liability is clear and medical expenses are well-documented, may take 12 to 18 months to be resolved.
+A straightforward amputation injury claim may take 12 to 18 months.
 However, complex claims, involving disputes over liability, long-term medical needs, or multiple parties, can take several years.

 In urgent situations, interim payments may be available to cover medical expenses, prosthetic costs, and rehabilitation while the claim is being processed.